spapas/spapas.github.io/content/react-redux-tutorial.rst

 - One (and only one) **state**: It is an object that keeps the *global* state of your application.
 Everything has to be in that object, both data and ui.
 - A bunch of **actions**: These are objects that are created/dispatched when something happens (ui interaction, server response etc) with a mandatory property (their type) and a number of optional properties that define the data that accompanies each action.
 - A bunch of **action creators**: These are very simple functions that create action objects.
-Usually, there are as many action creators as actions (unless you use react-thunk).
+Usually, there are as many action creators as actions (unless you use redux-thunk).
 - One (and only one) **reducer**: It is a function that retrieves the current state and an action and creates the resulting state.
 One very important thing to keep in mind is that the reducer *must not* mutate the state but return *a new object when something changes*.
 - One (and only one) **store**: It is an object that is created by redux and is used as a glue between the state, the reducer and the components